serenity-is/docs/migration/README.md

 * 3.14.x to 5.0.12
 * 5.0.12 to 5.0.20

+If you don't see an upgrade on the left `Migration` section, there may not be any special upgrade steps required other than updating the packages.
+Please also check the `Release Notes` section for information about changes, and non-mandatory fixes that you might need to apply.

 StartSharp customers should see the following document and use *Stargen* tool to automate the update / upgrade process: